percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/compressed_backup.rst

 Preparing the backup
 --------------------

-Before you can prepare the backup you'll need to uncompress all the files.
+Before you can prepare the backup you must uncompress all the files.
-|Percona XtraBackup| has implemented :option:`xtrabackup --decompress` option
-that can be used to decompress the backup.
+*Percona XtraBackup* has implemented `xtrabackup --decompress` option that can be used to decompress the backup.